smash-transport/smash-vhlle-hybrid/docs/user/configuration-file.md

 ## Keys common to all software sections

-* `Executable`<br>
+???+ config-key "`Executable`"

     Path to the executable file of the software to be used.
     This key is **required** for all specified stages.

-* `Config_file`<br>
+???+ config-key "`Config_file`"

     Path to the software specific configuration file.
     If not specified, the file shipped in the ***configs*** folder is used.

-* `Software_keys`<br>
+???+ config-key "`Software_keys`"

     The value of this key is a YAML map and should be used to change values of the software configuration file.
     It is not possible to add or remove keys, but only change already existing ones.
     If you need to add a key to the software default configuration file, you should create a custom one and specify it via the `Config_file` key.
     Depending on your needs, you could also create a more complete configuration file and change the values of some keys in your run(s) via this key.

 ## The initial conditions section